There are no affiliate links on PagePipe.

 I’m glad to see traffic picking up.
 But out of all the people visiting my site over the last few days, I had one new subscriber.

 Who cares?
 We get about a few subscriber per week.
 We collect subscribers to build a list.
-Our list is small – less than 1,000 names.
-That list may have future value and is worth money.
-It’s not making us anything yet.
-It’s a hidden asset.
+Our list is small – around 1,000 names.

 On some sites, a signup is the most dominant site element.
-On PagePipe, our signup form is on our About page.
-Selling ebooks is our emphasis – not list building.
+On PagePipe, selling ebooks is our emphasis – not list building.
 A list is cool – but it’s not top priority.
 What are you sending your list?
 If you never use it, is it valuable?
 Only if you start an email campaign.
 Then it may be an opportunity.
 Or an opportunity cost.

 Is there a way to see visitor’s URL addresses from metrics and start marketing to them?